VISI-ONE/Coding-challenge-nodejs/Readme.md

+# Setup and run app

+1. buid container
+   `npm run d:build`

+2. login into container
+   `npm run d:login`

+3. install dependencies
+   `npm install`

+4. seed db
+   `npm run db:seed`

+5. run dev
+   `npm run start:dev`

+# Setup and run tests

+1. buid container
+   `npm run d:build`

+2. login into container
+   `npm run d:login`

+3. install dependencies
+   `npm install`

+4. run tests
+   `npm run test`

 # VISI-ONE Coding challenge

 Welcome!
 Thank you for taking the time to apply.
 We value your time, so please limit yourself to 90 minutes for the solution.
 Please add a file with your actual time taken and any improvements that you would make to your solution, if you were given additional time.
 This keeps it fair for everyone.

 The API has been built with Node.js, Express, SQLite, and Knex.js.
 We would like you to improve a few things.

 ## Things to Improve